nrwl/nx/docs/shared/daemon.md

 ## Logs

 To see information about the running Nx Daemon (such as its background process ID and log output file), run `nx daemon`.
 Once you have the path to that log file, you could either open it in your IDE or stream updates in a separate terminal window by running `tail -f {REPLACE_WITH_LOG_PATH}`, for example.

+## Customizing the socket location

+The Nx Daemon uses a unix socket to communicate between the daemon and the Nx processes.
+By default this socket gets placed in a temp directory.
+If you are using Nx in a docker-compose environment, however, you may want to run the daemon manually and control its location to enable sharing the daemon among your docker containers.
+To do so, simply set the NX_DAEMON_SOCKET_DIR environment variable to a shared directory.